dart-archive/oauth2/README.md

       identifier, authorizationEndpoint, tokenEndpoint,
       secret: secret);

+  // A URL on the authorization server (authorizationEndpoint with some additional
+  // query parameters).
+Scopes and state can optionally be passed into this method. var authorizationUrl = grant.getAuthorizationUrl(redirectUrl);

   // Redirect the resource owner to the authorization URL.
-This will be a URL on
-  // the authorization server (authorizationEndpoint with some additional query
+Once the resource
-  // parameters).
-Once the resource owner has authorized, they'll be redirected
+  // owner has authorized, they'll be redirected to `redirectUrl` with an
-  // to `redirectUrl` with an authorization code.
+  // authorization code.
   //
   // `redirect` is an imaginary function that redirects the resource
   // owner's browser.
-  await redirect(grant.getAuthorizationUrl(redirectUrl));
+  await redirect(authorizationUrl);

-  // Another imaginary function that listens for a request to `redirectUrl`. var request = await listen(redirectUrl);
+  // Another imaginary function that listens for a request to `redirectUrl`. var responseUrl = await listen(redirectUrl);

   // Once the user is redirected to `redirectUrl`, pass the query parameters to
   // the AuthorizationCodeGrant.
 It will validate them and extract the
-  // authorization code to create a new Client. return await grant.handleAuthorizationResponse(request.uri.queryParameters);
+  // authorization code to create a new Client. return await grant.handleAuthorizationResponse(responseUrl.queryParameters);
 }

 main() async {